The Best Definition of Gossip

 Behind someone’s back…

 Gossips will not tell you what they are thinking to your face, even if you ask them if something is wrong.
-Instead they find delight in whispering about you to others.
-This keeps them exalted above you in their own mind.
-A good gauge as to whether or not you are gossiping is to ask if you would say the same thing if the person you are talking about was in the same room.
+Instead, they find delight in whispering about you to others.
+This keeps them exalted above you in their mind.
+A good gauge as to whether or not you are gossiping is to ask if you would say the same thing if the person you are talking about were in the same room.

 Out of a bad heart.